 After reaching Borgnine, who was very saddened by what I had to tell him, I gently asked if he might be willing to share a memory or thought about Mantell for the post that I planned to write about him.
 He said that he would be happy to, and his remarks struck me as very poignant: “Since the time we made the picture, we’ve never seen each other.
 I don’t know why -- we live close by and everything else, and I’ve often wondered about Joe, and what he’s doing, and everything else -- but we never got together again.
 But I’ll tell you one thing: he was a wonderful actor, and he made me look good, God bless him.
 He was just that kind of a wonderful partner who’s right there in the midst of it, you know what I mean?
 And he made it real, you know?”
 He added, “I can’t say enough about Joe, by golly.
 He was a heck of a good guy, and a wonderful actor, and unassuming as hell.”

-The best part of this story, as far as I'm concerned, is that I did eventually get to conduct the interview with Borgnine that I had hoped to conduct on that morning years earlier when I forgot to think about time zones.
+In case you're wondering, I did eventually get to conduct the interview with Borgnine that I had hoped to conduct on that morning years earlier when I forgot to think about time zones.

 In January 2009, I was notified by a publicist at Turner Classic Movies that the cable network's host Robert Osborne had recorded an interview with Borgnine for his terrific Private Screenings series, and they wanted to know if I might like to speak with Borgnine for the Los Angeles Times website, prior to that episode airing, to help to increase audience awareness of and interest in it.
 I told them it would be an honor.
 On January 15, 2009, I spoke with Borgnine by telephone for 56 minutes, during which we discussed his life, career, and worldview.

 On the occasion of his death, I'd like to leave you with the unedited transcript of that conversation, which I think reveals a lot about the man, and for which I was, am, and always will be very grateful.